sirkells/wishlist/README.md

 - Create an [AWS](https://aws.amazon.com/) account if you dont have one and follow instruction to setup ELasticbeanstalk application
 - See the section about [Travis-Elasticbeanstalk deployment](https://docs.travis-ci.com/user/deployment/elasticbeanstalk/) for more information.
 - Copy the deployment config from the deployConfig file
-- Add the copied contents to the .travis.yml file
+- Update the .travis.yml file by adding the deployment configuration found in the deployConfig file
 - Edit the details accordingly
-- Your .travis.yml file should be similar to the image below:
+- Your .travis.yml file should now be similar to the image below:

 ![Example screenshot](./img/Screenshot-config.png)

 - Make sure your project is on github
 - Go to your Travis account and start build
-- Travis automaticaly runs test whenever you make changes
+- Travis automaticaly runs test whenever you make changes to the master